nebulasio/nebdocs/docs/node-strategy/consensus.md

 > S<sub>(i+1) </sub>= S<sub>(i) </sub>+ 0.01

-If the node continues to not participate in the generation of blocks, the S<sub>(i)</sub> rating is reduced to the initial value S=0.8 at its lowest level.

 **B. Successful block generation**

 Consensus nodes need to generate 10 blocks per polling cycle (polling cycles consist of 210 blocks).
 If a node generates 10 blocks successfully during the cycle, the S<sub>(i+1)</sub> of the next cycle is: